History and Heritage

 Departments and Agencies

 Cultural Resources Office

-The Cultural Resources Office is the Preservation agency of the City of St. Louis and is responsible for review of exterior work within of the City's 17 locally-designated historic districts, 130 landmarks, public parks and buildings, and encroachments in the public right-of-way.
+The Cultural Resources Office is the preservation agency of the City of St. Louis and is responsible for review of exterior work within the City's 17 locally-designated historic districts, 130 landmarks, public parks and public buildings, and encroachments in the public right-of-way.

 Recorder of Deeds and Vital Records Registrar

 Birth, death, land, marriage records, and archival records

 Policies & Important Information

 Policy statements and documents relating to Cultural Resources Office and Preservation Board review.

 City of St. Louis History Database and Chronology.
 People, Structures, and Events.